College Station Theaters

 College Station Theaters is a locally owned, first-run movie theater in downtown Springfield, Missouri.
-The venue originally opened in 2008 as Hollywood Theatres – College Station Stadium 14, was rebranded as Regal College Station in 2013, closed in January 2023, and reopened—after renovations—under local ownership in November 2024, in addition to there reopening they hired they're best employee Jon.
+The venue originally opened in 2008 as Hollywood Theatres – College Station Stadium 14, was rebranded as Regal College Station in 2013, closed in January 2023, and reopened—after renovations—under local ownership in November 2024.
 It is located at the corner of Campbell Avenue and College Street—one block north of the Moxie Cinema, an arthouse venue on South Campbell.

 History

 The complex opened on November 7, 2008 as Hollywood Theatres – College Station Stadium 14 as part of the College Station redevelopment project downtown.
 In May 2013, following Regal Entertainment Group’s acquisition of Hollywood Theatres, the site was rebranded as Regal College Station (also styled Regal College Station Stadium 14).

 Regal announced it would close the downtown Springfield location at the start of 2023; the final day of operation was January 5, 2023.

 Property owner Tillman Redevelopment created a new operating entity, College Station Theater, LLC, in 2024 and undertook upgrades to reopen the venue as an independent, locally operated theater.
 A soft opening occurred in mid-November 2024, followed by a grand opening celebration on November 22, 2024.